-My wife dropped a divorce bomb on me two months ago.
+My wife dropped a divorce bomb on me.
 I fully admit to the fact that I spent too much time in the man cave and that we took care of everyone else, foster daughter and children, jobs etc, and neglected taking care of each other.

 She told me she’s been unhappy for “years” but never said anything.
 She said she thought she was being a good wife by not nagging.
 After our foster daughter died she had new found freedom, a new job teaching and new friends, one of which she had an emotional affair with.

 I didn’t find out for four months and when I told her I knew she was very upset with me.
 After we played the blame game I’ve come to realize my obvious short comings.
 Mostly taking her and my family for granted.
 She says she’s “done”.